Digestive System of the Human Body

-- Excretion – the process of removing indigestible substances from the body by the process of defecation so that there is no accumulate inside the gut.
+The process of removing indigestible substances and waste by-products from the body through the process of defecation.

 Mouth & Buccal Cavity

-Food begins its journey through the digestive system present in the mouth which is also known as the buccal cavity or the oral cavity.
+Food begins its journey at the buccal cavity or the oral cavity.
 The mouth has many accessory organs which include teeth, salivary glands, and tongue that help in the digestion of food.
-Teeth function by chopping the food molecules into small pieces.
-Salivary glands secrete saliva, used to moisten the food and the tongue along with the help of other muscles pushes the chopped food into the pharynx.
+Teeth function by masticating (chewing) food into small pieces.
+Salivary glands secrete saliva and they moisten and soften the food.
+The tongue, along with the help of other muscles pushes the bolus (small, round mass of food) into the pharynx.

-Next part of the digestive system is the pharynx which is also called as the throat.
+Next part of the digestive system is the pharynx which is also called the throat.
 It is a part of both the digestive and respiratory systems.
-It is triangular or a tube-shaped chamber covered by mucous membrane and connected to the mouth.
-During the digestion process, pharynx functions by moving the chewed food into the esophagus and in the respiration process it plays an important role in allowing air to the larynx.
-Pharynx comprises a flap of tissue known as the epiglottis that acts as a switch in transporting food molecules to the esophagus and air to the larynx during digestion and respiration respectively.
+It is a triangular or a tube-shaped chamber covered by the mucous membrane and connected to the mouth.
+During the digestion process, pharynx functions by moving the chewed food into the oesophagus.
+In the respiration process, it plays an important role in allowing air to the larynx.
+Pharynx comprises a flap of tissue known as the epiglottis that acts as a switch in transporting food to the oesophagus and air to the larynx during digestion and respiration respectively.

 Oesophagus (or) Esophagus

-The esophagus, also known as the food pipe.
-It is the part of the alimentary canal connecting the pharynx to the stomach.
+The oesophagus is also known as the food pipe.
+It is a part of the alimentary canal connecting the pharynx to the stomach.
 It functions by carrying the swallowed portions of chewed food along its length and gradually pushes it down into the stomach for further process.
-At the lower end of the esophagus lies a muscular ring called the lower oesophageal sphincter which closes the end of the food pipe to trap food in the stomach.
+At the lower end of the oesophagus lies a muscular ring called the lower oesophagal sphincter which closes the end of the food pipe to trap food in the stomach.

-The stomach is the internal, thick-walled muscular organ present to the left side of the abdominal cavity.
-It plays a major role in the digestion and the largest part of the alimentary canal.
-Stomach functions by storing the food particles received from the pharynx until the complete digestion process is completed.
+The stomach is a thick-walled, muscular organ present on the left side of the abdominal cavity.
+It plays a major role in digestion and is the largest part of the alimentary canal.
+Stomach functions by storing the food received from the pharynx until the complete digestion process is completed.
 It receives food from the food pipe at one end and opens into the small intestine at the other end.
 The interior walls of the stomach secrete digestive enzymes, mucus, and hydrochloric acid, which helps in continuing the process of digestion.

-- Mucous: It is an aqueous secretion produced by the mucous membranes.
-It functions by protecting the stomach lining and gastric pits from the acid which is produced by the glands to destroys the bacteria entered along with the food particles.
+Mucous: It is an aqueous secretion produced by the mucous membranes.
+It functions by protecting the stomach lining and gastric pits from the acid which is produced by the glands to destroy the bacteria that entered along with the food particles.

 The small intestine is a highly coiled long, thin tube of about 7.5 meters.
 It receives secretions from the liver and the pancreas.
 The interior walls of the small intestine also secrete juices for digesting food.
 The complete small intestine is twisted or rolled like a hose with its inside surface being full of ridges and folds.
 The folds are used to increase the digestion of food and absorption of nutrients.

 The liver is a roughly triangular, reddish brown accessory organ of the digestive system located to the right of the stomach.
-It produces bile, which plays an important role in the digestion of fat, into the small intestine.
+It produces bile, which helps in the digestion of fat in the small intestine.
 The bile is stored and recycled in the gallbladder.
 It is a small, pear-shaped organ which is located just next to the liver.

 The pancreas is a large gland located just below the stomach.
 It secretes digestive enzymes into the small intestine to complete the chemical digestion of foods.
-The liquid secreted by the pancreas gland is referred as pancreatic juice which acts on proteins, carbohydrates, and fats to convert them into simpler substances.
+The liquid secreted by the pancreas gland is referred to as pancreatic juice which breaks down proteins, carbohydrates, and fats into simpler substances.